 Blackjack is primarily a game of skill, and players who understand the strategic element of the game are better placed to profit over time.
 While there is still an element of chance in the cards you are dealt, knowing how to respond to different hands, when to play aggressively and when to pull back is fundamental to becoming a more successful player.

-The object of blackjack is fairly simple.
-Players try to make the highest value hand they can, up to a maximum of 21.
-Hands valued at 22 or more automatically lose – this is known as going ‘bust’.
-Hands of 21 are the optimum, and players can usually stand when their hand value is 16 or higher.
+If you want to learn how to play blackjack, you first need to know the values of each card.
 Hand value is determined by the numerical value of the cards in your hand.
 Numbered cards are assigned their number in points – 7s are worth 7 points, 3s are worth 3 points, and so on.
 The high cards 10-K are all worth 10 points, while Aces carry a value of 1 or 11, depending on the value of your hand at any time.

 While it is common for blackjack games to be played with multiple players around a table, each hand takes place between the dealer and the individual player only.
 So if the person to your left has a better hand than you, it’s irrelevant – all that matters is that your hand has a higher value than the dealer’s hand, without going over the 21 threshold.

 The game moves in turns, with players invited to bet on the strength of the two card hand they are dealt.
 Players have the choice to hit or stand with every rotation until the game is complete, depending on their hand – to draw another card, or to stick with what they’ve got.
 The dealer has less room for manoeuvre, and plays in a more straightforward way, often sticking automatically at 17s and above.